GoshKolotyan/Gosh_Kolotyan_CV/README.md

 Contributions to the Fall Detection system are welcome.
 If you want to contribute to the project or report issues, please follow the guidelines mentioned in the code.

-## 8. License

-The Fall Detection system is released under a specific license (if applicable).
-Please review the code for licensing details.

 ---